 Do you know what subject generally scares the daylights out of new photographers?
 Photographing people!
 This eBook is designed to help you become a master of portraits with insider secrets used by professionals and more.
 It contains 214 pages of in-depth easy learning packed with illustrations, case-studies and assignments to verify your knowledge.
-Found here: The Art of Portrait Photography
+We were able to negotiate an 80% discount for our readers today which ends soon if you want to check it out.
+Deal found here: The Art of Portrait Photography at 80% Off

 Be honest – Have you found yourself gravitating towards subjects that don’t cry, throw things, or refuse to do whatever is asked of them… Am I right?

 Do you have lots of photographs of barns, fences, plates of food, and landscapes?
 But portraits – not so much?
 Don’t worry.
 We’ve all been in that same boat.